martinlievano/Cyclistic/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

-The cleaned data is imported into Tableau for analysis and the figures plotted are displayed in the following.
+The cleaned data is imported into Power BI for analysis and the figures plotted are displayed in the following.

 - Total Rides in 2023-2024
 The figure below shows the total number of rides carried out by Cyclistic members and casual riders in the period July 2023 - JUne 2024.